igordanchenko/react-photo-album/docs/documentation.md

 ## Sizes

-Photo album components automatically generate `sizes` and `srcset` image attributes when photo objects contain `srcSet` array.
+Photo album components automatically generate `sizes` and `srcset` image attributes when photo objects contain a `srcSet` array.
 By default, [React Photo Album](/) assumes that the photo album utilizes approximately
 <span class="font-mono">100vw</span> of the page width.
 If that's not the case,
 you can improve the performance of your responsive images by describing your